Jyothsnadatla/CloudFacts/Control Statements new.rst

 Apex does not support :code:`switch` case statements.We will use :code:`if .. else if ..` statements for this purpose.
 However, formula fields support case syntax, but it eventually compiles into an :code:`if ... else if` format.

-The While and Do-While Statements
+The while and do-while Statements
 ==================================

 Java
 ^^^^^

-While Loop
+while Loop
 ###########

-While loop executes a *statement* repeatedly, until the value of *condition* becomes *false*.
+:code:`while` loop executes a *statement* repeatedly, until the value of *condition* becomes *false*.
 The test takes place before each iteration.

 The structure of :code:`While` loop in Java is: